davidzeng0/UMP_Format/UMP_Format.md

 }

 message OnesieRequestProto{
+    // INNERTUBE_API_BASE/youtubei/v1/(player|otherapi,unknown) (?key=APIKEY&id=VIDEOID)
-	optional string url = 1; // INNERTUBE_API_BASE/youtubei/v1/(player|otherapi,unknown) (?key=APIKEY&id=VIDEOID)
+	optional string url = 1;
-	repeated HttpHeader headers = 2; // Content-Type: application/x-protobuf.
+    // Content-Type: application/x-protobuf.
 X-Goog-Api-Format-Version: 2.
-User-Agent: same user agent sent in player requests, optionally tagged with gzip at the end.
-If not, the response may be compressed using brotli.
-Authorization: Bearer [token], if applicable optional bytes body = 3; // the request payload. if its /player, this is a serialized PlayerRequest optional bool unnamedField4 = 4; // unknown. always set to true }
+    // User-Agent: same user agent sent in player requests, optionally tagged with gzip at the end.
+    // If not, the response may be compressed using brotli.
+    // Authorization: Bearer [token], if applicable
+	repeated HttpHeader headers = 2;
+    // the request payload. if its /player, this is a serialized PlayerRequest optional bytes body = 3;
+    // unknown. always set to true
+	optional bool unnamedField4 = 4;
+}
 ```